 Imagine that you have create a new source and that you want to create a specific dataset filtering the rows of the source that only meet certain criteria.
-You can do that using a JSON expression as follows bigmler --source source/50a2bb64035d0706db0006cc --json-filter filter.json where filter.json is a file containg a expression like this or a LISP expression as follows where filter.lisp is a file containing a expression like this
+You can do that using a JSON expresion as follows where filter. json is a file containg a expression like this or a LISP expression as follows